 *NEW* Public Act 287 was recently updated and changes were made to the importation requirements for dogs and cats going to animal shelters.
 There are now age-related, vaccination and treatment requirements.

 For animal shelters that receive animals from other states, importation requirements for specific animals can be found on MDARD's animal movement pages.
+See the handouts below that summarize the specific import requirements for cats and for dogs.

 Each registered shelter is required to annually report their animal statistics for the prior year by March 31st of the subsequent year.
 The statistics are a portion of the records that shelters are required to keep for at least two years.
 The report elements focus on companion animals by age and alteration status at the time of adoption.
 Other information includes total number of animals adopted, transferred to other registered shelters, reunited with their owners, and euthanized.